Cinque Terre – Two Centre

 Day 5:

 Today walk inland to the churches of Madonna di Reggio and Madonna di Saviore.
 Take the train to Vernazza and walk along the coast to Monterosso.
 Perhaps a coffee before climbing to the sanctuary of Madonna di Saviore and on to that of Madonna di Reggio.
 Continue more or less along the contour lines to the little church of San Bernardo, with beautiful views, and descend to the coast at Vernazza.
-A shorter option takes you directly from Madonna di Reggio, along a number of little chapels, back down to Vernazza and so to Riomaggiore.
+A shorter option takes you directly from Madonna di Reggio, along a number of little chapels, back down to Vernazza and so to Levanto.

-Overnight Riomaggiore.
+Overnight Levanto

 Day 6:

-Overnight Riomaggiore.
+Overnight Portovenere

 Day 7:

-Overnight Camogli.
+Overnight Portovenere

-Day 9: End of the tour.
+Day 8: End of the tour.